MetaDocencia/SitioWeb/content/en/post/2024/20240228-Enc2-Pre-NASA-TOPS.md

 This publication was made possible thanks to a grant from the Chan Zuckerberg Initiative (DOI: 10.5281/zenodo.7386372) grants from NASA 80NSSC23K0854 (DOI: 10.5281/zenodo.8215455), 80NSSC23K0857 (DOI: 10.5281/zenodo.8250978), and 80NSSC23K0861 (DOI: 10.5281/zenodo.8212072), and the DAF2021-239366 grant and grant DOI https://doi.org/10.37921/522107izqogv from the Chan Zuckerberg Initiative DAF, a fund advised by the Silicon Valley Community Foundation (Funder DOI 10.13039/100014989) and the "Open Cloud Collaborative Project for Latin America and Africa (the Catalyst Project)" grant from the same funder (DOI: https://doi.org/10.5281/zenodo.8431422).

-Did you like this publication?
-You can freely reuse it under a CC BY 4.0 license, just remember to cite it.
+*Did you like this publication?
+You can freely reuse it under a CC BY 4.0 license, just remember to cite it.*

 Here is the citation we recommend for reference:

+Melissa Black, Nicolás Palopoli (2024).
+“Exploring NASA-TOPS in community: Open Tools and Resources”.
+Zenodo. https://doi.org/10.5281/zenodo.13328485